Hugloss/CookbookPyCode/ai_install_setup/ai_basics_01_gpu_install_guide.md

 docker: Error response from daemon: could not select device driver "" with capabilities: [[gpu]].
 ```
 **Flush changes and restart Docker** has not been returned after the installation of **NVIDIA Container Toolkit**.

+If you encounter driver issues inside the Docker container, check the [View version NVIDIA Container Toolkit](#view-version-nvidia-container-toolkit) section to ensure you're using a compatible setup.

 If that is not working, test to reinstall, uninstall and install, the nvidia-container-toolkit.